-- Display vehicles must have battery cables disconnected and taped, and alarm systems deactivated. - Fuel tank openings shall be locked or sealed in a manner to prevent escape of vapors through filler caps. - Vehicles shall be limited in the amount of fuel that can remain in the tanks; specific amounts vary. - Fueling or de-fueling of vehicles on the facility premises is prohibited. - Once placed, display vehicles may not be started or moved without the approval and direction of show management. - Auxiliary batteries not connected to engine starting system may remain connected.
+- Display vehicles must have battery cables disconnected and taped, and alarm systems deactivated. - Fuel tank openings shall be locked or sealed in a manner to prevent escape of vapors through filler caps. - Vehicles shall be limited in the amount of fuel that can remain in the tanks; specific amounts vary but one example is no more than one-quarter the tank capacity or a maximum of five gallons of fuel, whichever is less. - ➡ Fueling or de-fueling of vehicles on the facility premises is prohibited. - Once placed, display vehicles may not be started or moved without the approval and direction of show management. - Auxiliary batteries not connected to engine starting system may remain connected.
 External power is recommended for demonstration purposes.
 No battery charging is permitted inside buildings. - Combustible/flammable materials must not be stored beneath display vehicle.
 There may be no leaks underneath vehicles. - It is not recommended that Organizers hold or take possession of display vehicle keys during the event.
 However, it is recommended that an official policy be established for the handling of vehicle keys which might include identifying booth contacts with mobile numbers should vehicles need to be moved in an emergency or some other unforeseen situation.